d4vidsha/scheduler/CONTRIBUTING.md

 ## Technology stack

-> [!TIP]
-> The below is a high level overview of this project's architecture.
+The below is a high level overview of this project's architecture.

 - [FastAPI](https://fastapi.tiangolo.com/) for the Python backend API.
   - [SQLModel](https://sqlmodel.tiangolo.com) for the Python SQL database interactions (ORM).